hmcts/befta-fw/README.md

       ...
    }
    ```
-   of your test automation project.
+   of your test automation project.  \
+   Test automation teams can write their simple, tiny custom Main classes to customise
+   the the test suite launching logic.

 #### Observe Cucumber Report